moorepants/dissertation/physicalparameters.rst

    :align: center
    :target: _images/bicycles.jpg

-   The ten\ [#missing]_ measured bicycles: (a) Batavus Browser, (b) Instrumented Batavus Browser, (c) Batavus Crescendo Deluxe, (d) Batavus Stratos Deluxe, (e) Gary Fisher, (f) Bianchi Pista, (g) Yellow Bicycle, (h) Yellow Bicycle with reversed fork, (i) Davis Instrumented Bicycle, (j) Gyro Bicycle.
+   The ten measured bicycles: (a) Batavus Browser, (b) Instrumented Batavus Browser, (c) Batavus Crescendo Deluxe, (d) Batavus Stratos Deluxe, (e) Gary Fisher, (f) Bianchi Pista, (g) Yellow Bicycle, (h) Yellow Bicycle with reversed fork, (i) Davis Instrumented Bicycle, (j) Gyro Bicycle.
 The Davis Instrumented Bicycle was measured twice each with the body cast and seat height in different positions.
 The first "Rigid" was set up for Jason and the second "Rigidcl" was set up for Luke and Charlie.
+Only one image of the Rigid bicycle is shown, even though it was measured in two slightly different configurations.

 .. _secAccuracy: